ugGit/actscore-issue-recreation/README.md

 ```

 ## Information about the setup
+The code has been tested on a Nvidia A6000 and Geforce 2080.

 This project contains the minimal required modules and code to recreate the issue encountered.

 The code is only an extract of a more complex project.
 To follow the same procedure as later for production required, only one part will be compiled with the nvc++ compiler, whereas gcc is used for the rest.
 The dynamic selection of compiler within CMake is not possible.
 To work around this issue, a switch is built in to the auxiliary script `nvc++_p` which defines the compiler per compilation directory.